-There are two conclusions we can pull from the Government of Canada’s travel advisory for Mexico: (1) there is no mention of Quintana Roo or Cancun in their list of areas to avoid and (2) their risk level system is very similar to that of the U.S. Department of State in that “Exercise a high degree of caution” would be comparable to a Level 2 warning from the United States government.
+There are two conclusions we can pull from the Government of Canada’s travel advisory for Mexico: (1) there are no Quintana Roo or Cancun travel warnings currently listed and (2) their risk level system is very similar to that of the U.S. Department of State in that “Exercise a high degree of caution” would be comparable to a Level 2 warning from the United States government.

 Quintana Roo Tourism Board